GabeScott/standard-works-vault/General Conference/1980 April - A Tribute to the Rank and File of the Church.md

 # A Tribute to the Rank and File of the Church

-*By Boyd K. Packer - Of the Quorum of the Twelve Apostles*
+By Elder Boyd K. Packer - *Of the Quorum of the Twelve Apostles*

 *Given in the April session of the 1980 General Conference*